andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ├── PaymentId.cs               ← Value Object
 ├── ICustomer.cs               ← Domain Interface
 ├── ICustomers.cs              ← Collection Interface
 ...

 carrental-customer-endpoint    ← Http Clients with JSON DTOs carrental-customer-resource    ← REST Services with JSON DTOs carrental-customer-storage     ← ORM Entity DTOs with Repositories carrental-customer-mailing     ← Email: SMTPS, IMAPS or POP3S Protocol

+carrental-payment
+...

+carrental-user-client
+...

 ```

 ### Microservices (Phase 3)

+Microservices are NOT an automatic next step.
+They bring significant complexity.
+Only consider microservices if:

+**Organizational triggers:**
+* Multiple autonomous teams
+* Teams require independent deployment cycles
+* Different technology stacks are needed
+* Clear ownership boundaries are established

+**Technical triggers:**
+* Different scaling requirements (Payment needs 5 times more instances than Customer)
+* Individual contexts cause system-wide outages
+* Deployment process takes > minutes
+* Modules are already cleanly separated and stable

+**Business triggers:**
+* Compliance requirements (e.g., isolating payment data)
+* Multi-tenancy with context-specific isolation
+* Different SLAs for different contexts

+**Warning:** If you have fewer than 15 developers or your modules are not yet stable, stick with the modular monolith!

 Split at package/module boundaries.
-Each service is structured like the **Mono** artifact (in Phase 1 or 2)
+Each service is structured like the **Mono or Modulith** artifact (in Phase 1 or 2)
 ```
 carrental-gateway-service   ← artifact (build as deployable .dll) carrental-client-service    ← artifact frontend (build as deployable  .dll)